 Before teams get a shot at drafting players, NFL Football Operations must verify players’ eligibility.
 This means compiling background information on every player entering the draft in one central database — an exhaustive process that calls for the Football Operations team to review applicable college teams’ media guides and contact coaches and administrators to verify information.
 Only after the research is conducted can the NFL draft process begin in earnest.

 The draft provides a chance for about 250 of the nation’s finest athletes to live out the dream they’ve been preparing for all their young lives: a chance to play in the NFL.
 Seven rounds of selections and an additional 32 compensatory picks awarded to select teams determine who has made the grade.

 Tens of thousands of college players are left on the outside looking in.
 Those players left undrafted don’t need to abandon their NFL dreams.
 Thanks to the league’s legion of scouting events and player development programs, athletes will have networked with personnel and can still land on a team’s training camp roster or practice squad.

 Even if a player can’t find a fit with an NFL team, the player development process doesn’t stop.
-The NFL’s Transition Assistance Program (TAP), open to players and their spouses or partners, provides players with peer-to-peer support to help them navigate the transition from the playing field to the next phase of life beyond football.
-Teams know that players have been shaped into tremendous citizens and leaders off the field, and work with them to identify opportunities in coaching, officiating and scouting that befit their unique skills and experiences.
+NFL Player Engagement provides players with peer-to-peer support to help them navigate the transition from the playing field to the next phase of life beyond football.
+PE works with them to identify opportunities in coaching, officiating and scouting that befit their unique skills and experiences.